wilsonliaows/docs/_docs/_user_accounts_and_teams/team-collaboration-docs.markdown

 ---

 # Team collaboration
-Team feature enables multiple users to work on the same Workato account.
+Team feature enables multiple users to work on the same Workato account and collaborate on recipes in a shared workspace.
+User roles and permission sets can be assigned to ensure that different users have access to the features they need.

 Team feature is enabled only for certain plans.
 Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

-# Team owner
+# Team owner permissions
 For Workato accounts with team access, team owners are able to view the team option on their account menu.

 ![Team option](/_uploads/team-collaboration-docs/team_option.png)